Classic Boxer Shorts

 - Egyptian Cotton

-If you are looking for large scale production, especially when going offshore, it is essential to provide the factory with a tech pack.
+If you are looking for large scale production for boxers, especially when going offshore, it is essential to provide the factory with a professional tech pack.
 We offer a tech pack service to our clients.

 Learn How To Make Your Patterns.